How to Merge Duplicate Users, Leads, and Companies

 2) Fields tab

-The Fields tab lets you control which field values end up in the master record after the merge.
+The Fields tab in Step 3 controls which field values are copied to the master record after the merge.
 By default, Insycle keeps the master record's values and fills any empty fields with values from the most recently updated duplicate.
-You can override this field-by-field for any fields that need special handling.
+You can override this on a field-by-field basis for any fields that need special handling.
+See the Field Data Retention Reference for all available criteria and conditions.

 What happens to field data if I don’t create custom rules?